 I looked up several different recipes and combined them into my own recipe.

-- 1/4 c. gluten-free flour mix (I used Carol Fenster’s sorghum blend)
+- 1/4 cup gluten-free flour mix or rice or sorghum flour (I used Carol Fenster’s sorghum blend)

 - 1 egg